Chris Kluwe: Personal life

+Video games

 Kluwe is an avid Guitar Hero 2 player, having once made an appearance on Minnesota's 93X radio station while playing the game with Andy McNamara from Game Informer magazine.
 He is a frequent guest on Minnesota sports station KFAN for "Video Games Weekly" on Wednesday nights.
 During a KFAN interview on the PA and Dubay show, he admitted he was not very good at sports games.

 Kluwe at one time immersed himself in the MMORPG World of Warcraft, playing a troll rogue named Loate and has been a member of one of the formerly top-ranked US guilds, The Flying Hellfish, for over four years.

 Kluwe appeared in a video promoting the MOBA League of Legends, stating that he plays the AD Carry position, and that his favorite champion to play in the game is Vayne.
-He described how he believes that eSports is a "burgeoning culture of actual sports," and believes it will only continue to grow into a legitimate sports scene, based on low barrier to entry, entertainment value of watching professional players, team-based engagement, and continued social acceptance.
+He described how he believes that eSports is a "burgeoning culture of actual sports", and believes it will only continue to grow into a legitimate sports scene, based on low barrier to entry, entertainment value of watching professional players, team-based engagement, and continued social acceptance.
 He has a Sniper class, hero level character named in his honor in XCOM: Enemy Within, an expansion to XCOM: Enemy Unknown.
 He won this honor after defeating Firaxis producer and designer Garth DeAngelis in a best-of-three series of online matches of XCOM.

-Kluwe describes himself as "cheerfully agnostic."
-Despite stating he is "confused" by atheism, Kluwe agreed to speak at the 2014 American Atheists Convention.
-Politically he considers himself a libertarian.

 Kluwe created the unique weapon The Poet's Pen Carved Wand for the game Path of Exile.

 Other ventures

 Music

-In addition to being a punter in the NFL, Kluwe is the bassist for the local Minneapolis alternative/progressive metal band, Tripping Icarus.
+In addition to his former career as a punter in the NFL, Kluwe is the bassist for the local Minneapolis alternative/progressive metal band, Tripping Icarus.
 Kluwe formed the band in 2009 with friends Andrew Reiner (guitar) and Matthew Marshall (drums), and later recruited Jesse Revel to join on lead vocals.
 Tripping Icarus recorded their debut EP, The Sideshow Sessions, in the summer of 2009.
 A year later, they recorded their first full-length LP, Perfect Citizen, which was slated for an early 2011 release.
 Their producer Andrew Lindberg was killed in a car accident May 2010.
 Tripping Icarus threw a memorial concert at Minneapolis’ First Avenue.
 When Donovan McNabb was traded to Minnesota before the 2011 season, Kluwe offered McNabb the number 5 jersey in exchange for mentioning Tripping Icarus in at least five press conferences, as well as donating $5,000 to Kluwe's charity, and an ice cream cone.
 McNabb didn't mention the band in five separate press conferences, but Kluwe concedes that "in his very first press conference, he mentioned it like twelve times".